 1. Everybody in a heavy vehicle supply chain is exposed to legal liability for breaches of the Heavy Vehicle National Law – the penalties are substantial.

-2. You are required to take a proactive approach to managing risk in your supply chain.
+2. You are required to take a proactive approach to manage risk in your supply chain.

 3. You should develop a comprehensive Safety Management System (SMS) and regularly communicate with everybody in the supply chain to ensure compliance.